^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Stages of development and the "natural" course of diabetic nephropathy are studied in more detail in type 1 diabetes, which is associated with the possibility of an almost accurate fixation of the time of onset of diabetes mellitus.
+The stages of development and the “natural” course of diabetic nephropathy have been studied in more detail in type 1 diabetes mellitus, which is associated with the possibility of almost accurately recording the time of onset of diabetes mellitus.

-The modern classification of the stages of development of diabetic nephropathy was developed by the Danish researcher of the CE.
-Mogensen in 1983
+The modern classification of stages of development of diabetic nephropathy was developed by the Danish researcher C.E.
+Mogensen in 1983.

-Stages of development of diabetic nephropathy proposed by the CE.
-Mogensen (1983)
+Stages of development of diabetic nephropathy proposed by C. E. Mogensen (1983)

 Stage of diabetic nephropathy